PydPiper/pylightxl/README.md

     - Want your project remain truly dependent-less?
 Copy the single source file into your project without any extra dependency issues or setup.
     - Do you struggle with other libraries weighing your projects down due to their very large size?
-Pylightxl's single source file size and zero dependency will not weight your project down (preferable for django apps)
+Pylightxl's single source file size and zero dependency will not weigh your project down (preferable for django apps)
     - Do you struggle with ``pyinstaller`` or other ``exe`` wrappers failing to build or building to very large packages?
 Pylightxl will not cause any build errors and will not add to your build size since it has zero dependencies and a small lib size.